alexi.sh

 • VPN protocols (especially older IKEv2 configs) deployed without IPv6 policy routing rules

-• Mobile devices that acquire IPv6 addresses via SLAAC after VPN connection and before the VPN client updates routing
+• Mobile devices that pick up IPv6 addresses via SLAAC after VPN connection, before the VPN client updates routing

 Testing IPv6 leaks: